Year 1 - Semester 1

 3

-You will develop practical skills in hematology, clinical chemistry and urinalysis.
-Your training will include use of spectrophotometry, reflectance photometry, impedance technology, laser flow cytometry, serological testing, blood typing, urinalysis, and common manual diagnostic procedures, as well as slide differentials.
+You will develop practical skills in hematology, clinical chemistry, and urinalysis.
+Your training will include the use of semi-automated analyzers, immunological testing, blood typing, urinalyses, manual blood smear evaluations, and common diagnostic tests.
 You will perform quality control procedures to ensure accuracy of results.
+This course is taken in conjunction with Clinical Pathology (Theory) PATH 201.

 Credit Units: 3